 Each layer adds one more pixel of offset and slightly deeper color.
 Gives the impression that the letters are extruded off the page.

-Two opposing shadows — one light, one dark.
+Two opposing shadows, one light and one dark.
 The combination makes the text look raised out of the surface like a physical emboss stamp.

 Engraved text